860 Springton Road, Glenmoore, PA 19343

 Among Springton’s 300 acres are the fantastic Penn Oaks, family farm museum, a small pond, trails, scenic views, vegetable gardens and more.

-A Special Event Venue where the Manor House provides a lovely and setting for weddings and your next memorable event.
+where the Manor House provides a lovely and setting for weddings and your next memorable event.

 Within Springton’s historic landscape of fenced fields, stone walls and misty morning vistas is a preserved patchwork of colonial plantation, Industrial Revolution era scientific farm, Victorian tenant farm, and gentleman’s country estate.
 Its demonstration farming activity highlights best management practices, while staff interpret Chester County’s rich agricultural heritage with guided tours of the early 20th century dairy farm and the Agricultural Museum.